tjanczuk/tomasz.janczuk.org/_posts/2015-04-07-rethinking-backend-with-webtasks.md

 - backend
 ---

 If you are writing a mobile or web application today, your requirements for backend functionality are quite different from what they were 5 or 10 years go.
 In this post I will introduce the concept of a *webtask*: a novel approach to running backend logic in modern mobile or web applications.
-You can also head directly to [webtask.io](https://webtask.io) to see the webtask concept in practice.
+You can also head directly to [webtask.io](https://webtask.io) playground to try out the webtask concept in practice.

 ### Why do you still need a backend?